rocktronica/feedergif/readme.md

 ### Bugs

-- gif halts on empty or corrupt photos
 - failed gifs still upload when they shouldn't
 - pi can run out of space causing curl error 23
 - if light switch is off, lights won't turn on